akobashikawa/rsg-hello/README.md

-# Hello State
+# Hello SetState

 Print Hello.

-Using state of a Component class.
+Change state of a Component class.